 In addition, HTML and CSS work together in responsive design to automatically resize, hide, or enlarge a website to make it appear perfect on all devices (desktops, tablets, and mobile phones).
-Try this free lesson to learn HTML & CSS basics.
+Try our Free Prep Work to learn the basics.

 Further, it can be used to display dynamic interactions between the front end and the back end without reloading a page.
 Some examples of dynamic websites are Netflix, Paypal, and Facebook.